sasanquaa/maple-bot/README.md

   - Applicable only to `EveryMillis` and `ErdaShowerOffCooldown` conditions
   - When set, this action can override other non-`Queue to front` priority action
   - The overriden priority action is not lost but delayed like normal action
+  - Useful for action such as `press attack after x milliseconds even while moving`
   - Cannot override linked action
 - `Direction`: The direction to use the key
 - `With`: